First Steps Guide

 This should bring up the GUI.
 Using the one-time token generated as explained above, you will now be able to add the cluster to the list of available connections.

-You can view the changelog of the QluMan version inside the container by executing the following command:
+The changelog of the QluMan version inside the container may be inspected by executing the following command:

 1.7.
 Creating Users